 How It Works

 The Healthcare Provider Taxonomy Code set classifies and designates various provider types when they submit Medicare and other payer claims for services.
 Physicians self-designate based on what code set matches closest to their specialty.
-CMS has currently approved these new, voluntary, subspecialist taxonomies for oculoplastics, uveitis, glaucoma and retina specialists.
+CMS has now approved voluntary, subspecialist taxonomies for ophthalmic specialties.

 - To use the taxonomy, you need to meet the appropriate definition below and be licensed to practice medicine in at least one state in the United States.